MechanicalRock/twitter-blurb-generator/module3/README.md

 **Step 4:** In the `components` folder, add a file named `plagiarism.tsx`

-1. This will function will take a `loading` boolean variable and a `score` number variable as parameters.
+1. This function will take a `loading` boolean variable and a `score` number variable as parameters.
 2. If `loading` is true we will show our `Loading` component.
 3. If `loading` is false we will show our `Score` component.